 Impact of a Classroom-Based Guidance Program on Student Performance in Community College Math Classes

 With the passage of the Student Success Act of 2012, leaders of higher educational institutions in California are grappling with how to comply with its new requirements.
 One of the main recommendations of the Student Success Task Force was to restructure the way student support services are delivered to increase the quality of assistance students receive early in their college careers.
-Our randomized-controlled evaluation of a guidance program implemented at South Texas College (STC) in McAllen, Texas, may hold some lessons for policy-makers and practitioners in California, and for their counterparts around the country.
+In this study, our randomized-controlled evaluation of a guidance program implemented at South Texas College (STC) in McAllen, Texas, may hold some lessons for policy-makers and practitioners in California, and for their counterparts around the country.

 For many students in community college, passing through remedial and gatekeeper math courses is one of the highest hurdles preventing students from advancing towards a college credential.
 Recent efforts to improve the pass rates of students in remedial math have taken many forms, including structural changes in the sequence itself, reformed instructional strategies and providing extra support.
 Administrators at South Texas College (STC) wanted an effective, yet scalable and affordable intervention that would address students’ struggles in these entry-level math courses.
 The “Beacon Mentoring” program was a home-grown intervention that, at its core, took existing staff at STC, trained them in the basic elements of advising, and then sent these “Beacon Volunteers” to make short (10 minutes) presentations to students in their math classes, about three times during the semester.
 The presentations focused on information about support services that were available on campus, including a tutoring center, the financial aid office, and registration and enrollment deadlines.
 The Beacon Volunteers also gave out their contact information and encouraged students to get in touch for more information.